uclahs-cds/package-moPepGen/docs/file-format.md

 	- [3 Variant Peptide FASTA](#3-variant-peptide-fasta)

-## 1 Transcript Variant Format
+## 1 Gene Variant Format

 In moPepGen we are interested in finding varianted peptide caused by combination of different types of variants, including single nucleotide substitution, INDEL, RNA editing site, gene fusion and alternative splicing.
 We are also interested in non-coding RNA and circRNA with unreported ORF, or start codon gained from mutation.

 The different mutation events are called by different programs, and those files have different format.
 In moPepGen, for each type of data, we use data type and tool specific parsers to convert variant data from different sources to a standardized VCF-like format that moPepGen can use to create the transcript variant graph.
 They are then collected by `moPepGen callPeptide` command to call variant peptides.

-In moPepGen, we define the TVF (Transcript Variant Format) file format, that extended and modified from the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file format.
-The a TVF file, each record represent a variant associated with a transcript.
-The `CHROM` column is used to hold the transcript_id, and the `POS` column is also representing the position of the corresponding transcript.
+In moPepGen, we define the GVF (Gene Variant Format) file format, that extended and modified from the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file format to represent the variant records.
+In a GVF file, each entry represents a variant associated with a transcript.
+The `CHROM` column is used to hold the gene ID, and the `POS` column indicates the position of the corresponding transcript.

 ### 1.1 File Metadata